-Milwaukee artist Mathew Hintz captures the passion of his clients through impressionistic painting.
+Milwaukee artist Mathew Hintz captured the passion of his clients through impressionistic painting.
 Specializing in “gas and oil” subjects and the drama of professional sports, Hintz has worked professionally for more than 20 years to develop the techniques behind his distinctive sculptural layered-paint portraits and rugged charcoal drawings.

 Hintz is a graduate of the Milwaukee Institute of Art & Design.
 While majoring in painting, he became proficient in oil, charcoal, and ink.
 Mathew’s passion for motorcycles and transportation design was sparked in 1998 during an internship in Styling & Graphic Design at the Harley-Davidson Motor Company.
 One of Hintzʼs first assignments was to design the tank medallion for the Softail Deluxe motorcycle.
 Working under the direction of Harley-Davidson Chief Styling Officer Willie G. Davidson, Hintz has created motorcycle paint designs, helmet graphics, and tank medallions, and continues to work as a contract artist to the Harley-Davidson Styling Department.
 He has also designed rocker patches, t-shirts, logos and graphics for HOG, Buell, and Harley-Davidson MotorClothes, as well as anniversary merchandise and models.

 Recognized for his fine art painting, Hintz has created the original cover art for Harley-Davidson Owner Manuals from 2008 to 2017.